aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/node-requirements.md

 - Open the TCP port `6181` to the validator.
 Note: this port should not be opened publicly, but rather only be accessible by your validator node.
 - Close TCP ports `9101` (to prevent unauthorized metric inspection) and `80/8080` (to prevent unauthorized REST API access).
 - Note: no other ports should be exposed when operating the validator fullnode.

+For a Public Fullnode:
+- If you wish for other public fullnodes to connect to your node, open the TCP port `6182` publicly.
+- Unless you wish to publicly expose your REST API and metrics inspection services, close TCP ports `9101` (to prevent unauthorized metric inspection) and ports `80/8080` (to prevent unauthorized REST API access).
+- No other ports should be required to operate a public fullnode.

 :::caution Exposing services
 We note that the inspection port (`9101`) and the REST API port (`80` or `8080`) are likely useful for your internal network, e.g., application development and debugging.
 However, the inspection port should never be exposed publicly as it can be easily abused.
 Similarly, if you choose to expose the REST API endpoint publicly, you should deploy an additional authentication or rate limiting mechanism to prevent abuse.